• Leaded beveled art glass panels

 What is "Lead"?

-Lead is the skeletal structure of your glass panel.
+Lead is the skeletal structure of your glass window.

 Glass is cut by hand to the desired shape and fitted into a piece of metal called "came" of various shapes and sizes.
 This is a picture of "H" came (looks like an I–beam) which accepts glass in the slots on either side.
 Solder is applied to every joint where lead cames cross or meet.

-We use zinc, which is stiff like aluminium, to frame our panels.
-It is called "U" and fits on the outer edge of a glass panel, creating the frame.
+We use zinc, which is stiff like aluminium, to frame our windows.
+It is called "U" and fits on the outer edge of a glass window, creating the frame.

 For most applications, the face is ½" and the thickness on the outer edge is 1/4".
 It is also available in 1/4", 3/8", and 3/4" face widths.